 It is imperative that a writer gets their characters right.
-Without at least one good, fleshed out character (or series of them) to take the reader by the hand and guide them through the story all the rest is practically worthless.
+Without at least one good, fleshed out character (or series of them) to take the reader by the hand and guide them through the story all the rest is worthless.
 You might as well just not bother.
-You can have the best plot in the world, the most readable writing style, but if the characters aren’t there, aren’t written right, you’ve lost the game.
+You can have the best plot in the world, the most readable writing style, but if the characters aren’t there and aren’t written right you’ve lost the game.
 The plot and the style won’t matter.

-We begin with Pip, who like most Dickens protagonists is the least interesting character in the book, though he is considerably better fleshed out than David Copperfield or Nicholas Nickleby, but then we’re introduced to a whole slew of well-drawn, forever memorable characters.
+We begin with Pip, who like most Dickens protagonists is the least interesting character in the book, though he is considerably better fleshed out than David Copperfield or Nicholas Nickleby, but following Pip we’re introduced to a whole slew of well-drawn, forever memorable characters.

 The first of these, looming out from behind the gravestones of a churchyard, is Abel Magwitch, the convict.
-The first thing we know about him is his voice calling out ‘hold your noise,’ before he emerges into view, as though some kind of fiend from beyond the grave and threatens to slit Pip’s throat.
-In two sentences, before we even know who this man is or what he looks like, Dickens has told us practically everything we need to know about the character.
-We know straight away, before we even know he’s a convict, that Magwitch is not a nice man, he’s someone to be afraid of.
+The first thing we know about him is his voice calling out ‘hold your noise,’ before he emerges into view, as though he is some kind of fiend from beyond the grave, and threatens to slit Pip’s throat.
+In two sentences, before we even know who this man is or what he looks like, Dickens has told us practically everything we need to know.
+We know straight away, before we even know he’s a convict, that Magwitch is not a nice man.
+He’s someone to be afraid of.
 Dickens goes on, in small chunks, to reveal who this character is.
 He does not do it directly either.
-He does it through dialogue and hints in the description, such as with the manacle on his leg, allowing the reader to work out who he is for themselves.
+He does it through dialogue and hints in the description, such as with the manacle on Magwitch’s leg, allowing the reader to work out who he is for themselves.
 He never directly mentions, for example, the fact that Magwitch is a convict.
 He just lets us, the reader, assume.

 What Dickens also does brilliantly, with Magwitch, is to draw his character through his actions and his interactions with Pip.
-Magwitch shakes Pip, threatens him, turns him upside down.
-And Pip is scared.
+Magwitch shakes Pip, threatens him, turns him upside down, and Pip in return is frightened.
 He’s terrified into stealing a bit of pie and a file.
-For the first few chapters of the book Magwitch has Pip metaphorically wetting his pants for the first few chapters of the novel.
+For the first few chapters of the book Magwitch has Pip metaphorically wetting his pants.

-The other stand-out character from Great Expectations is Miss Havisham and Dickens again demonstrates his mastery of character by cementing her in the reader’s imagination before she even speaks or even moves.
+The other stand-out character from Great Expectations is Miss Havisham and Dickens again demonstrates his mastery of character by cementing her in the reader’s imagination before she even speaks or moves.
 He does it purely through description, describing this strange, wraith like lady in a withered old wedding dress.
 He cements this impression with the subsequent dialogue, Miss Havisham asking Pip if he’s ‘afraid of a woman who has never seen the sun since before (he) was born.’
-In the space of a few paragraphs Dickens creates one of the most memorable characters in his entire cannon.
-Even if he had left her there, never done anything else with the character, she would still be one of his most memorable.
-The image is so creepy, so sinister, that it sticks with us long after the book has been returned to the shelf.
+In the space of a few paragraphs Dickens creates one of the most memorable characters in his entire cannon, maybe in all of literature Even if he had left her there, never done anything else with her, she would still be one of his most memorable characters.
+The image is so creepy, so sinister, so powerful that it sticks with us long after the book has been returned to the shelf.

 Of course, with both, he expands and fleshes out the characters as the novel progresses on, even going so far as to subvert our initial impression of Magwitch by revealing him not to be such a vicious criminal after all.
 He is, in fact, Pip’s mysterious benefactor.
 Miss Havisham, meanwhile, turns out to be a vicious old crone who comes to regret what she has done.
 In both cases Dickens allows the characters to alter, to develop.
 He allows the events of the novel to shape and influence them, to change them.
 He doesn’t just leave them as a frightening convict and a withered woman in a wedding dress.

-Dickens, without a doubt, was indeed a master of character.
-Even almost two hundred years after the publication of his first novel (The Pickwick Papers) his characters still litter our pop cultural landscape.
+Even almost two hundred years after the publication of his first novel (The Pickwick Papers) Dickens’s characters still litter our pop cultural landscape.
 They survive because they are so well written, because they are good characters.
 All writers can learn from Dickens, learn from how he writes his characters and introduces them.